-The Macy’s Thanksgiving Day Parade is an incredible experience!
-There is nothing like standing in close to zero temperatures, on top of 3.5 million people lining the streets, watching celebrities, balloons, and character floats go by.
-The 2.5-mile parade runs down Central Park West and 6th Avenue and spectators line the sidewalks as well as those on intersecting streets.
-If you do not get to your spot early, like 4 AM, you will not be able to see the parade due to the number of people standing in front of you.
-See parade route here.
+Attending the Macy’s Thanksgiving Day Parade is an incredible experience!
+There is nothing like standing in close to zero temperatures, on top of 3.5 million people, watching the world-famous parade go by.
+The two and a half mile parade runs down Central Park West and 6th Avenue; spectators line the sidewalks and intersecting streets.
+If you do not get to your spot early, like 4 AM early, you will not be able to see the parade due to the number of people standing in front of you.

 There is nothing I love more than a good musical!
 If you have never attended a Broadway show, you are really missing out.
 Broadway is home to some of the best performances, singers, dancers, and actors in show business.
-My top three favorite shows were Jersey Boys, Mystery of Edwin Drood, and Xanadu.
-My pro tip for you is to stick around after the show at the stage door.
-On the actors’ way out of the theater they will stop and sign Playbills as well as take pictures with fans.
+Although I have seen more than fifty Broadway musicals, my favorites were Jersey Boys, Mystery of Edwin Drood, and Xanadu.

-5. See the world famous Rockettes at Radio City Music Hall’s Christmas Spectacular
+5. See Radio City Music Hall’s Christmas Spectacular